Ilona Szabó de Carvalho

-Ilona Szabó de Carvalho (born May 31, 1978) is a Brazilian political scientist, civic entrepreneur.
-She is a co-founder and president of the Igarapé Institute, an independent think-and-do tank focused on human, digital and climate security.
+Ilona Szabó de Carvalho (born May 31, 1978) is a Brazilian political scientist and civic entrepreneur.
+She is a co-founder and president of the Igarapé Institute, an independent think-and-do tank focused on security, nature and climate.
+She is a coordinator of the Global Commission on Drug Policy.
+She is also the founder of the Green Bridge Facility, a gateway for green ventures in Brazil and the Amazon Basin, and RegeneraBioLab, a hub for protection, restoration and regenerative practices in the Atlantic Forest.

-In 2020, Szabó was the only Brazilian included on Prospect Magazine's list "The world's top 50 thinkers 2020 Her position among the top 50 was later revealed to be fifth place.
+In 2020, Szabó was the only Brazilian included on the Prospect Magazine list "The world's top 50 thinkers 2020 Her position among the top 50 was later revealed to be fifth place.
+In 2019, Szabó was included among the "19 Women of 2010" by Universa, a website from UOL.

-She is also a coordinator of the Global Commission on Drug Policy.

-in 2019, Szabó was include among the "19 Women of 2010" by Universa, a website from UOL.

 In 2018, she received the Order of Merit for Public Security from the Brazilian Ministry of Public Security and the Office of the President of Brazil, and, in 2023, she was awarded the Bertha Lutz Diploma by the Brazilian Federal Senate.

 National and global networks

 Between 2011 and 2016 Szabó was the executive-secretary of the Global Commission on Drug Policy, a network of former presidents, entrepreneurs and public intellectuals.
 She previously coordinated the Latin American Commission on Drugs and Democracy.
 During her tenure she was responsible for helping shape global strategy with former presidents, supreme court justices, business and world leaders, including Fernando Henrique Cardoso, Cesar Gaviria, Richard Branson and the former UN Secretary General Kofi Annan.
 She contributed to the production of reference documents on drug policy, which were used in the experiences of cannabis regulation in Uruguay and the peace agreement in Colombia.

-Szabó received the Responsible Leader at the BMW Foundation.
-In 2015, she was named a Young Global Leader at the World Economic Forum and has been participating in their annual meetings in Davos since then.
+Szabó received the Responsible Leader award from BMW Foundation.
+In 2015, she was named a Young Global Leader at the World Economic Forum and has been a keynote speaker at World Economic Forum events in Davos, Medellín, São Paulo, Dalian and Dubai.
 She is the co-founder of the AGORA movement and has launched a number of expert networks.

-Between 2008 and 2011, Szabó was the civil society liaison for the Geneva Declaration on Armed Violence and Development, working with diplomats and grass-roots organizations around the world.
+Between 2008 and 2011, Szabó was the Between 2008 and 2010, Szabó was the coordinator of the Latin American Commission on Drugs and Democracy, and between 2009 and 2011 she coordinated civil society participation for the Geneva Declaration on Armed Violence and Development, working with diplomats and grass-roots organizations around the world.

 In the mid-2000s while working for the NGO Viva Rio, Szabó coordinated one of the world's largest disarmament campaigns and helped shape a national referendum to ban the sale of handguns to Brazilian citizens.